 address, start the MySQL server with an appropriate

 the server to accept IPv6 connections.
-For example, put the
+You can specify * (or

 The following example shows how to use Freenet6 as the broker and the gogoc IPv6 client package on Gentoo Linux.